tizzo/probo.ci/docs/build.md

 #### 2. Drupal Plugin

 The Drupal plugin provides parameters for your build steps if you are using Probo for a Drupal site.

-Use the Drupal Plugin as an alternative to the shell plugin.
-If you compress your database use gzip.
-You cannot use the zip format.
+You can save some shell scripting by using the Drupal Plugin.
+To use any plugin you must name it first.
+For example:  `plugin: Drupal`.
+You can use both plugins; but you must declare each plugin in your `.probo.yaml` file before its parameters.
+The Drupal plugin parameters can automate your Drupal build by reverting features, run database updates or other build configuration.

 ##### Available Parameters